-Ramtin (Rammy) Kazemi is an award winning landscape and nature photographer based in Canada.
+Based out of the beautiful British Columbia of Canada, Ramtin (Rammy) Kazemi is an award winning landscape and nature photographer.
 He’s also a tour guide with a passion for the wilderness.
-Ramtin’s love for teaching and sharing photography has led him to become an instructor at companies like KelbyOne.
+Rammy’s love for teaching and sharing photography has led him to become an instructor at world leading companies like KelbyOne.

-He started photography as a hobby and has a degree from Recording Arts Canada and his background is actually in music and audio.
-Ramtin quickly realized that the audio industry wasn't for him because he couldn't be himself because had to please the crowd with mainstream music!
-After picking up his first camera and started exploring the world, He fell in love with it specially because he enjoyed the outdoors.
-Ramtin really enjoys the journey through his lenses and loves to explore the backcountry of planet Earth and photograph places that have been rarely seen by the human eye.
+He started photography as a hobby and has a diploma from Recording Arts Canada and his background is actually in music and audio.
+Rammy quickly realized that the audio industry wasn't for him because he couldn't be himself creating mainstream music!
+After picking up his first camera and exploring the world, He fell in love with it specially because he enjoyed the outdoors.
+Ramtin really enjoys the journey through his lenses and loves to explore the backcountry of our planet earth and photograph places that have been rarely seen by the human eye.
 His passion for adventure in the wilderness and pristine landscapes is what drives him to do what he does.
-Nature has been a big part of Ramtin's life as far as he can remember and his life would be very little without the influence of the wilderness.
+Nature has been a big part of Rammy's life as far as he can remember and his life would be very little without the influence of the wilderness.
 As he always says, "one must remember that photography comes after the journey itself"...
-Ramtin has been working hard and he's ready to share it all with you!
+Ramtin has been working hard and he's ready to share it all with you.

 Thank You for visiting and your interest in my work.
 Please do not hesitate to use the contact form to get in touch.
 I'll be more than glad to answer your questions about any upcoming tours, workshops or prints